dhatchanamurthy2023-ece/VIT-AIIOT-23BEC1281_Dhatchanamurthy/README.md

 # Smart City Monitoring and Automation System

-## Industrial Internet of Things (IIoT)

-### Aim
-To design and implement a Smart City Monitoring and Automation System using Cisco Packet Tracer that provides intelligent surveillance, smart street lighting, and restricted area monitoring through IoT-based automation.
+### Cisco Packet Tracer Project

+**Course:** Certificate in Industrial IoT Architecture and Applications
+**Organization:** L&T EduTech

 ---

+## Aim

+To design and implement a Smart City Monitoring and Automation System using Cisco Packet Tracer that enhances urban safety, security, and energy efficiency through IoT-based automation.

+---

 ## Problem Statement

-Develop an intelligent urban monitoring system that automates surveillance and lighting using IoT sensors and actuators.
-The system should detect motion, monitor secure locations, improve public safety, and reduce energy consumption.
+Modern cities require intelligent monitoring systems to improve public safety, optimize energy consumption, and automate surveillance.
+Traditional systems often rely on manual monitoring and continuously powered street lighting, leading to inefficient resource utilization.
+This project develops a Smart City Monitoring and Automation System that integrates IoT sensors, actuators, and a Central IoT Gateway to automate surveillance, street lighting, and restricted area monitoring based on real-time events.

 ---

-## Features
+## Scope of the Solution

+The proposed system automates three major smart city applications:

 - Government Building Entrance Monitoring
 - Smart Street Lighting
 - Restricted Area Monitoring

-- Central IoT Gateway
-- Administrator Mobile Monitoring
-- Automatic Device Control
+The system provides centralized monitoring using an Administrator Mobile connected to the Central IoT Gateway.
+Sensor-based automation improves security while reducing unnecessary energy consumption.

 ---

-## System Modules
+## System Architecture

+The system consists of a Central IoT Gateway connected wirelessly to multiple IoT sensors and actuators.

 ### Government Building Entrance
 - Motion Detector
-- Automatic Door
+- Automatic Entrance Door
 - Security Camera

 **Function:**
-Camera turns ON when motion is detected or the entrance door is opened.
+The security camera turns ON whenever motion is detected or the entrance door is opened.
+The camera turns OFF when no motion is detected and the door remains closed.

----

 ### Smart Street Lighting
 - Motion Detector
 - Smart Street Light

 **Function:**
-Street light turns ON only when motion is detected, reducing power consumption.
+The street light automatically turns ON when motion is detected and turns OFF when the area becomes vacant, reducing power consumption.

----

 ### Restricted Area
 - Motion Detector
 - Warning Light
 - Emergency Siren

 **Function:**
-Unauthorized motion activates both the warning light and emergency siren.
+Whenever motion is detected in the restricted area, both the warning light and emergency siren are activated.
+They automatically turn OFF once the area becomes clear.

 ---